-Like SUS, PSSUQ, or ALFQ, the Single Ease Question uses a Likert Scale-style response system, but the similarities stop there.
+Like SUS, PSSUQ, and other psychometric survey models, the Single Ease Question uses a Likert Scale-style response system; but the similarities stop there.
 As its name implies, SEQ is just one question: “How difficult or easy did you find the task?”
-And the response scale has 7 points, not 5.

-This adds room for more nuance and a greater diversity of responses, while still preserving the only-one-question simplicity of the SEQ.
+This 7-point scale allows room for plenty of nuance and a diversity of responses, while still preserving the ‘only-one-question’ simplicity of the SEQ.